cb-technologists/blog/content/posts/windows-containers.md

 ## Jenkins installation using Helm

 [Helm](https://helm.sh/) is the Kubernetes Package Manager and we can use it to install Jenkins.
 If you haven't installed Helm before, you can follow [these instructions](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm) to install it.
 [Using a nodeSelector will allow us to specify in which node Jenkins will be installed](https://github.com/helm/charts/tree/master/stable/jenkins).
-For simplicity, we are only going to configure the values.yaml file so that it deploys Jenkins using a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) but the file can include a lot more configurations.
-In this case, we need to make sure that Jenkins runs in the node-pool named masters.
+For simplicity, we are only going to configure the ```values.yaml``` file so that it deploys Jenkins using a [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) but the file can include a lot more configurations.
+In this case, we need to make sure that Jenkins runs in the node-pool named ```masters```.

-* values.yaml
+* ```values.yaml```

 ```
 master:
   nodeSelector:
     agentpool: masters
 ```
-* And then execute (add ```--namespace``` if you want to deploy Jenkins in a specific namespace):
+* Installing the chart (add ```--namespace yourNamespace``` to the command if you want to deploy Jenkins in a specific namespace):

 ```
 helm install --name jenkins -f values.yaml stable/jenkins
 ```

+The version installed in this example is 2.190.2.

 Once installed, follow the "NOTES" section in the console that will allow you to get your Jenkins (user: admin) password and URL.
+It will include something similar to this:

 ```
 printf $(kubectl get secret jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo